jet/equinox/DOCUMENTATION.md

-- the `resolve` parameter affords one a sufficient [_seam_](http://www.informit.com/articles/article.aspx?p=359417) that facilitates testing independently with a mocked or stubbed `IStream` (without adding any references), or a `MemoryStore` (which does necessitate a reference to a separate Assembly for clarity) as desired.
+- the `resolve` parameter affords one a sufficient [_seam_](http://www.informit.com/articles/article.aspx?p=359417) that facilitates testing independently with `MemoryStore` (which does necessitate a reference to a separate Assembly] as desired.

 ### Todo[Backend] walkthrough